 -

-Jesus tried and crucified (see Mount of Olives, Caiaphas’ Palace, Golgotha, and Garden Tomb)
+Jesus was tried and crucified (see Mount of Olives, Caiaphas’ Palace, Golgotha, and Garden Tomb)

 -